adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

 ### Traditional versus Decentralized Controls

 The impact of existing security controls in ICS systems is well-known.
-Security controls like encryption, authentication, physical protections, and logging are are already in use in most ICS networks and the impacts these controls have on ICS networks has been thoroughly explored and understood.
+Security controls like encryption, authentication, physical protections, and logging are already in use in most ICS networks, and the impacts these controls have on ICS networks have been thoroughly explored and understood.
 Due to the limited computational capacity in ICS network devices, many security controls that can be used in standard IT networks to bolster security postures beyond encryption and authentication are not available in ICS networks.

 This work explores the possibility of integrating decentralized security controls (DSCs) in ICS networks as a means to achieve a stronger security posture beyond the use of traditional security controls.
-These decentralized security controls are security mechanism that can be implemented through combinations of cryptographic primitives to create accurate, reliable, and consistent measurement, assessment, and analysis mechanisms for data and functional security control.
+These decentralized security controls are security mechanisms that can be implemented through combinations of cryptographic primitives to create accurate, reliable, and consistent measurement, assessment, and analysis mechanisms for data and functional security control.

 In this work, a DCS is a security control that is not included in traditional security models.
 Traditional security controls, as referenced in the work, are security controls outlined in NIST SP 800-82r3 as follows: